Modern Language Placement

 - Score four or higher on an AP modern language exam.

-- Complete secondary school in a non-Anglophone country and in a language other than English.
-Completion of primary education in another language is not sufficient.
+- Provide documentation of completion of at least one year of high school (9th or 10th grade) in a non-Anglophone country with all instruction in a language other than English.
+Completion of lower levels of education in another language is not sufficient.

 For the modern language requirement to be waived, a student must qualify for a learning disability as defined by the state of North Carolina.
 If the modern language waiver is granted, the student must substitute a course with an international or intercultural emphasis that has been approved by the Department of Modern Language Studies.
 Students must contact the coordinator of the Accessibility Resource Center to process the waiver.
 The coordinator of Accessibility Resource Center maintains the list of approved substitute courses.
 Substitute courses cannot double-count with other general education requirements.